wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Who Can See Sealed Criminal Records in Wisconsin?

-Members of the public can access sealed or expunged criminal records from agencies other than the courts.
+Members of the public may access sealed or expunged criminal records from agencies other than the courts.
 Agencies involved in arrests or conviction of offenders in the state maintain records of the case as the defendant proceeds in the state criminal justice process.
 Hence, because the judge only has the authority to order the deletion or expungement of records from the court’s database, public members may retrieve expunged criminal records from the other agencies that store it.

 Also, records that are merely sealed but not expunged are not deleted but kept confidential.
 Under such circumstances, the general public will not have access to the records, but law enforcement agencies will see it.